MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 The CoE Starter Kit requires access to your tenants Power Platform environments, therefore the identity you set up the CoE Starter Kit with will need to have the following:

-- Microsoft Power Platform service admin, global tenant admin, or Dynamics 365 service admin
+- [Microsoft Power Platform service admin](/power-platform/admin/use-service-admin-role-manage-tenant#power-platform-administrator), global tenant admin, or Dynamics 365 service admin
 - Power Apps Per User license (non trial), and Microsoft 365 license
 - The identity must be email enabled
+- If you would like to collect telemetry information (app launches, unique users per app), the identity must have access to the [Microsoft 365 Audit Log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#before-you-search-the-audit-log)

-These roles and licenses must be available to this user continuously; if admin access is granted only temporarily via PIM this will not be sufficient to run the CoE Starter Kit.
+These roles and licenses must be available to this user continuously; if admin access is granted only temporarily via [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management) this will not be sufficient to run the CoE Starter Kit.

-Additionally, if you would like to share the Power BI report that is part of the CoE Starter Kit, this identity needs to have the Power BI Pro license.
+Additionally, if you would like to share the [Power BI report](power-bi.md) that is part of the CoE Starter Kit, this identity needs to have the Power BI Pro license.

 ## How will you communicate with your admins, makers and end users?